2023 Indianapolis mayoral election

 An election for Mayor of Indianapolis was held on November 7, 2023.
 Primary elections were held on May 2.
 Incumbent Democratic mayor Joe Hogsett sought and won re-election to a third term in office.
 Hogsett and Republican Jefferson Shreve advanced to the general election.
-After the Mayoral election, Shreve was elected to the House of Representatives in the 2024 United States House of Representatives elections representing Indiana's 6th Congressional district.
+Shreve was later elected to the U.S. House of Representatives in the 2024 elections, representing Indiana's 6th congressional district.
 Shreve had the best performance of a Republican since Greg Ballard in 2011.
 Hogsett performed 12 points worse than he did in 2019.